-Kilowatt-hours to Therms Conversion
+Kilowatt-Hours to Therms Converter

 Enter the energy in kilowatt-hours below to get the value converted to therms.

-How to Convert Kilowatt-hours to Therms
+How to Convert Kilowatt-Hours to Therms

 Kilowatt-hours and therms are both units used to measure energy.
 Keep reading to learn more about each unit of measure.